antonum/TigerData-Workshops/TimeSeries-Workshop-Biowearables/README.md

 ## Architecture highlights

-- **Unified Data Flow**: Ingests data from files, streams, IoT devices, and APIs into the TigerData Cloud
+- **Unified Data Flow**: Ingest data from files, streams, IoT devices, and APIs into the TigerData Cloud Service (AWS or Azure)

-- **Centralized Storage**: Data is organized in the TigerData Cloud Service for analytics, AI, and ML applications
+- **Centralized Storage**: Data is organized in the TigerData Cloud Service for analytics, AI, and ML applications (with built in compression and continous real-time aggregations)

 - **Real-Time Analytics**: Enables SQL-based queries, dashboards, alerts, and visualizations using Grafana or other tools